George Kittle Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Kittle's 87 receiving yards per game in his eight career matchups against the Rams are 20.5 more than his over/under for Sunday's game.
+- Against the Rams, Kittle has averaged 87 receiving yards per game over his eight career matchups, 22.5 more than his over/under for Sunday's game.

-- Kittle, in eight matchups, had a touchdown catch five times.
-But he did not have multiple TDs in any of those games.
+- Kittle has caught a touchdown pass against the Rams five times, but did not have multiple TDs in any of those games.

-- The 258.5 passing yards the Rams yield per game makes them the NFL's 23rd-ranked pass defense this season.
+- The Rams are allowing 258.5 passing yards per game this season, the NFL's 23rd-ranked pass defense.

-- The Rams' defense is second in the league, giving up 0.9 passing touchdowns per game.
+- The Rams have conceded 15 passing TDs this season (0.9 per game), ranking them second among NFL defenses.

 Recent Performances

-- In last week's matchup with the Texans, Kittle reeled in one pass for 29 yards (29 yards per reception) while being targeted two times.
+- In last week's outing against the Texans, Kittle was targeted two times, totaling 29 yards on one reception (averaging 29 yards per catch).

-- During his last three games, Kittle has caught nine passes on 11 targets for 143 yards, averaging 47.7 yards per game.
+- Kittle has also tacked on nine receptions for 143 yards over his last three games.
+He's been targeted 11 times, producing 47.7 yards per game.

 Kittle's San Francisco Teammates